 How is a paloma different from a margarita?

 A paloma is made with grapefruit soda, tequila, and lime juice.
-A margarita is made with lime juice, tequila, Cointreau, and agave nectar.
+A standard margarita is made with lime juice, tequila, orange liqueur, and agave nectar.

 If you make this recipe, please leave a review in the comments and a star rating!